Research Interests: development economics, environmental and resource economics, political economy, conflict

-Abstract: Despite advantages in technology and human capital, multinational firms may be less effective than their local competitors at operating in developing economies plagued by corruption and conflict.
-Divestment can improve sectoral productivity if the comparative advantages of localness outweigh the technological edge of multinationals.
-I study the effects of localization in the context of a two-decade indigenization drive in Nigeria's oil sector, during which the share of local production grew substantially.
-Local takeover of operations considerably increases oilfield output and reduces the share of nonproducing assets, despite increasing incidents of mechanical failure.
-Local firms increase output by mitigating conflict risk: theft of oil and violent attacks by criminal gangs both fall following local takeover.
+Abstract: Despite advantages in technology and human capital, multinational firms may operate less effectively than their local competitors in markets plagued by corruption and conflict.
+I study the effects of divestment to local firms in the context of a two-decade indigenization drive in Nigeria's turbulent oil sector, during which the share of local production grew substantially.
+Local takeover considerably increases oilfield output and reduces the share of nonproducing assets.
+Local firms increase output by mitigating conflict risk: oil theft, maritime piracy, and violence by criminal-militant groups all fall following local takeover.
 However, since local firms have lower operating standards, divestment leads to increased operational oil spills and gas flaring, magnifying the environmental externalities of oil production.
-A simple bargaining model illustrates that when organized crime operates a protection racket, local firms' lower bargaining costs and corruption penalties may explain superior performance by local firms.
-I find evidence that superior connections to high-level politicians and the security forces, as well as limited exposure to home-country anti-corruption laws, give local companies an advantage in reducing criminal activity.
+A simple bargaining model illustrates that when organized crime operates a protection racket, local firms' lower bargaining costs allow them to buy protection more cheaply, explaining their superior output performance.
+I find evidence that connections to high-level politicians and the security forces drive local firms' advantage in reducing criminal activity.

-Jonah Rexer (Working), Delta boys: Bargaining, war, and black market oil in Nigeria.
+Jonah Rexer and Even C. Hvinden (Working), Delta boys: Bargaining, war, and black market oil in Nigeria.

-Abstract: We study how a government facing conflict over natural resources allocates rents to rebel groups in the face of bargaining frictions, and how the structure of these agreements affects post-conflict outcomes.
-Using original data on the location, alliances, black market activity, and attacks of militant commanders in the Niger Delta conflict, we find that a peace deal led to large declines in violent attacks on the oil sector, but also sustained growth in the black market for stolen oil.
+Abstract: We study how a ruling elite facing conflict over natural resources allocates rents to rebel groups and how the structure of the elite’s settlement with rebels affects post-conflict resource theft.
+Using original data on the locations, alliances, black market activities, and attacks of militant commanders in the Niger Delta conflict, we find that a peace deal led to large declines in violent attacks on the oil sector, but also sustained growth in the black market for stolen oil.
 We use a model of dynamic bargaining under imperfect information and limited commitment to explain why inefficient conflict and oil theft persist in equilibrium.
-The model predicts that growth in oil theft is driven primarily by militarily strong rebels in locations with low opportunity costs of oil theft.
+The model predicts that the government may optimally allow theft of resources by strong rebels in locations with low opportunity costs of black market activity.
 We test and find support for these propositions in the data.
-The results highlight how the industrial organization of black markets for natural resources distorts the incentives facing participants in resource conflicts.
+Our analysis highlights how the industrial organization of black markets and military dynamics jointly shape incentives for participants in resource conflicts.

-Jonah Rexer (Work In Progress), The Brides of Boko Haram: Economic Shocks, Marriage Practices, and Insurgency in Nigeria (Revise and Resubmit at Economic Journal).
+Jonah Rexer (Under Revision), The Brides of Boko Haram: Economic Shocks, Marriage Practices, and Insurgency in Nigeria (Revise and Resubmit at Economic Journal).

-Abstract: Unmarried young men are often believed to cause social unrest.
-This paper documents that imbalances in the marriage market are indeed linked to greater violence in the context of the Boko Haram insurgency in Nigeria.
-Marriage markets in rural Nigeria are characterized by the customs of bride-price -- pre-marital payments from the groom to the family of the bride -- and polygamy.
-These norms diminish marriage prospects for young men, causing them to join violent insurgencies.
-Using an instrumental variables strategy, I find that greater inequality of brides among men increases the incidence of militant activity by Boko Haram.
-To instrument for marriage inequality, I exploit the fact that young women delay marriage in response to good pre-marital economic conditions, which increases marriage inequality more in polygamous villages.
-Supporting the mechanism, I find that the same positive female income shocks which increase marriage inequality and extremist activity also reduce female marriage hazard, lead women to marry richer and more polygamous husbands, generate higher average marriage expenditures, and increase abductions and violence against women.
-The results shed light on the marriage market as an important but hitherto neglected driver of violent extremism.
+Abstract: Unmarried young men may cause social unrest.
+This paper documents that imbalances in the marriage market lead to greater civil conflict.
+Marriage markets in rural Nigeria are characterized by bride-price – pre-marital payments from the groom to the family of the bride – and polygamy.
+These customs diminish marriage prospects for young men, causing them to join violent insurgencies.
+Using an instrumental variables strategy, I find that marriage inequality increases civil conflict in Nigeria’s Boko Haram insurgency.
+To generate exogenous supply shocks to the marriage market, I exploit the fact that young women delay marriage in response to favorable pre-marital economic conditions, which increases marriage inequality only in polygamous villages.
+The same shocks that increase marriage inequality and extremist violence also reduce female marriage hazard, lead women to marry richer husbands, generate higher average marriage expenditures, and increase violence against women.
+The results shed light on the marriage market as an important but neglected driver of violent extremism.

 This course will introduce you to "managerial economics" which is the application of microeconomic theory to managerial decision-making.
 Microeconomic theory is a remarkably useful body of ideas for understanding and analyzing the behavior of individuals and firms in a variety of economic settings.
 The goal of the course is for you to understand this body of theory well enough so that you can effectively analyze managerial (and other) problems in an economic framework.
 While this is a "tools" course, we will cover many real-world applications, particularly business applications, so that you can witness the usefulness of these tools and acquire the skills to use them yourself.
 We will depart from the usual microeconomic theory course by giving more emphasis to prescription: What should a manager do in order to achieve some objective?
 That course deliverable is to compare with description: Why do firms and consumers act the way they do?
 The latter will still be quite prominent in this course because only by understanding how other firms and customers behave can a manager determine what is beswt for him or her to do.
 Strategic interaction is explored both in product markets and auctions.
 Finally, the challenges created by asymmetric information - both in the market and within the firm - are investigated.